pragyaai/ndna/_llm/FAQ.md

   $$
   These tools reveal latent fractures, hybrid vigor, or collapse that static manifold learning misses.

-## How do you rigorously justify that neural genomics metrics predict failure modes (e.g., collapse, misalignment) rather than simply describing them after the fact?
+✶ **How do you rigorously justify that neural genomics metrics predict failure modes (e.g., collapse, misalignment) rather than simply describing them after the fact?**

-This criticism demands that neural genomics demonstrate **predictive**, not merely descriptive, power.
+➠ This criticism demands that neural genomics demonstrate **predictive**, not merely descriptive, power.
 The justification comes from coupling geometry to information-theoretic quantities:

 - **Thermodynamic path length:** Before output collapse is visible, a model's epistemic work decreases anomalously:
   $$